AFM-SPM/TopoStats/docs/basic/flattening.md

 ## Scar removal

 We then run scar removal on the image.
-This is a special function that detects scars (long, thin, bright streaks in the data, caused by physical problems in the AFM process).
-We are using a different image here since our lovely minicircles.spm image doesn’t have any scars.
+This is a special function that detects scars (long, thin, bright / dark streaks in the data, caused by physical problems in the AFM process).
+We are using a different image here as an example since our lovely minicircles.spm image doesn’t have any scars.

 ![scarred image](../_static/images/flattening/flattening_scarred_image.png)